junonurakbar/countries-detail-card-with-JavaScript-and-Bootstrap/README.md

+# Countries Detail Cards with JavaScript and Bootstrap

-i made a dummy page with HTML and JavaScript using Bootstrap framework basically i fetched an API countries data and if you open the page, you can search the country name and the country info will show
+i made a dummy page with HTML and JavaScript using Bootstrap framework basically i fetched an API countries data and if you open the page, you can search the country name and the country info will show on the page